WangSong960913/CraterDetection/README.md

 Crater detection algorithm based on deep learning and semantic segmentation

 Our paper is being submitted.
 We will publish the link after the paper is published.
+Thank you for your attation.
+Our paper was published on Remote Sening.
+You can find it in  https://doi.org/10.3390/rs12172694.

  Our algorithm contains three main steps.
 Firstly, We need to generate experiment data.Our original moon DEM image can download in https://pan.baidu.com/s/1eSpBLrA-Upqr5qjf6__r8w.  and We random clipe the lunar DEM image to generate data.